gherlein/libnrf24lu1p/README.md

 ## Matching Firmware ##

-You should be able to use this with stick CrazyRadio PA firmware.
+You should be able to use this with stock CrazyRadio PA firmware.
 However, I have been adding some commands to that firmware and it's possible you may need to flash your hardware with newer firmware.
 Please see [my fork of the CrazyRadio firmware](https://github.com/gherlein/crazyradio-firmware).